In Spanish, there are a few nouns which, despite being feminine, are sometimes preceded by the masculine articles el and un.

 Which nouns have this?

-This phenomenon happens to every feminine noun that has the following 2 characteristics at the same time:
+This phenomenon happens to every feminine noun that has the following characteristics (both of them):

 - The feminine noun begins with “a” or “ha”

-- That first “a” is the stressed vowel in the noun
+- That first vowel “a” is the stressed vowel of the noun

-Here’s a list of the most frequent nouns where it happens:
+Here’s a list of the most frequent of these nouns:

 el agua water